donaldlab/OSPREY3/optimizing.md

-Here's a description of a conformation space that includes the design position we described above that contains the mutation from Alanine to Valine, and also another design position at residue 17 that only has discrete flexibility:
+Here's a description of a conformation space that includes the design position we described above that contains the mutation from Alanine to Valine, and also another design position at residue 17 that only has discrete flexibility for the wild-type amino acid, Tyrosine:

  * Residue 42
    * Alanine (wild-type)